 - To advise the NEC on the administration and organisation of Young Labour; advise on all matters affecting young people; advise on any matters at the request of the NEC. - 2.
 To establish relations with British youth organisations whose purpose and activities are not incompatible with membership of the Party. - 3.
-To maintain association with overseas socialist youth movements through affiliation to the International Union of Socialist Youth and the European Community Organisation of Socialist Youth. - 4.
-To present an annual report on its work to any Young Labour national conference. - 5.
-To receive reports from Young Labour groups and give guidance to Young Labour groups so that they are run effectively and efficiently. - To organise regional teams of people who shall help, assist and provide information for local Young Labour groups. - To organise teams of young members to help fight by-elections and other campaigns and help organise regional recruitment teams of young members.
+To maintain good relations with the youth organisations of sister parties and with the International Union of Socialist Youth and the Young European Socialists (YES). - 4.
+To present an annual report on its work to the Young Labour national conference. - 5.
+To receive reports from Young Labour Branches and give guidance to Young Labour Branches so that they are run effectively and efficiently. - 6.
+To organise teams of young members to help fight by-elections and other campaigns.